emilypeto/openbox-window-snap/README.md

 Then build openbox according to the instructions [here.](http://openbox.org/wiki/Help:Installing)

-This probably won't work with multiple monitors or desktops.
+This works with multiple monitors or desktops.